UPPMAX/naiss_file_transfer_course/docs/reflections/20250905/README.md

 I need to think about this a bit.
 I am unsure if giving more info at the start helps.
 I think I should **not** overwhelm learners with info.
 Also, `rsync` was an extra session that had one command: `rsync`.
-On the other hand, showing a mimumal use could be insightful.
+On the other hand, showing a mimimal use could be insightful.

 - It was very useful to get an overview of the tools available!
   Björn and Richèl are very patient and experienced.